Top 7 Mobile App Design Trends for 2020 | App Owner’s Guide with Examples

 - Treat your users as if they were your friends.
 Greater personalization means more significant commitment and attachment, just like in friendship.

 - Consider whether artificial intelligence can help your application understand users or provide them with a unique experience.

 - Artificial intelligence can take your application to a completely different level of user experience by providing unique functionalities in real-time.

 - AR can provide unique values to your users or employees.
 It may be worth a try.

-- Animations and moves are the future.
+- Animations and movies are the future.
 The smoother the interface works, the better.

 - The combination of many devices in one environment gives indescribable quality in the usability of the software.